Graduate Academic Policies

 Candidates who fall below a 3.0 average will be placed on academic probation.

-Admission to the program is competitive and based on a quantitative and qualitative assessment.
+Admission to graduate programs are competitive and based on a quantitative and qualitative assessment.
 Students are assessed according to the following:

 - Candidates must have three to five years of appropriate experience.

 - MSHRM applicants should have at least three years of exempt-level experience.

 - MSM applicants should have managerial or supervisory experience.

 - MPSL applicants should have three years of professional experience or significant volunteer experience.

 - MALS candidates should have professional, managerial or significant volunteer experience.

 - MAEdL and Graduate Certificate in Educational Leadership candidates must have three years of teaching experience and appropriate educational/instructional certification.

 - Candidates must have earned an undergraduate degree from a regionally accredited college or university in the United States or from a recognized foreign institution.

 - Foreign students must submit TOEFL scores of at least 550 for the written exam, 213 for the computer exam or 79 on the Internet-based exam.